diglos/userpatches/README.md

 ## Which is the blockchain size once synced?

-For Parity, 33 GB.
-For Geth, about 127GB. (as of September 2018)
+For Parity, 180 GB.
+For Geth, about 160GB. (as of July 2019).
+Please note that there is currently an issue with Geth 1.9

 ## I'm seeing lots of "Database compacting, degraded performance" messages (geth)